New Jersey Rental Agreement

 New Jersey Landlord Tenant Laws

-• Warranty of HabitabilityNew Jersey landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
+• Warranty of HabitabilityNew Jersey landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
 Landlords must repair any issues within an “adequate” time after proper notice from the tenant.
 Failure to repair lets a tenant sue the landlord, or repair and deduct from the rent.

 • Evictions – New Jersey landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to quit.
 This means most evictions in New Jersey take over a month to complete.

-• Security Deposits – New Jersey caps security deposits at a maximum of one and one-half month’s rent.
-Landlords may demand a larger deposit if rent gets increased, as long as the deposit increase is 10% per year or less.
-In general, landlords have 30 days after lease termination to return any unused portion of a security deposit.
+• Security Deposits – New Jersey limits a security deposit to one and one-half month’s rent.
+Landlords may demand a larger deposit when rent increases, if the deposit increase is 10% per year or less.
+When a lease ends, the landlord usually has 30 days to return any unused portion of a tenant’s deposit.

-• Lease Termination – New Jersey lets month-to-month tenants terminate a lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – New Jersey lets month-to-month tenants end a lease with 30 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – New Jersey has many local areas which enforce some form of rent control policy.
-This means most places are limited in the amount and frequency of rent increases.
-Statewide, landlords can’t raise rent without at least 30 days of advance notice to the tenant.
-New Jersey does not set a maximum cap on fees.
+• Rent Increases and Fees – New Jersey has many areas which enforce some form of rent control.
+This means most places limit the amount or frequency of a rent increase.
+Statewide, landlords can’t raise rent without at least 30 days of advance notice.
+New Jersey does not cap late fees.
+State law does not provide for returned check fees before the check is 35 days past due.
+Afterward, a landlord can sue for a penalty of $500 plus costs.

-• Landlord Entry – New Jersey landlords can enter rental property for purposes reasonably related to the tenancy, like maintenance and inspections.
-They must provide at least one day of advance notice before entering, unless it’s an emergency.
+• Landlord Entry – New Jersey landlords may enter rental property for reasonable business purposes, like maintenance and inspections.
+Except in emergencies, they must provide at least one day of advance notice.

-• Settling Legal Disputes – New Jersey allows landlord-tenant disputes in small claims court, as long as the amount in controversy is under $5,000.
+• Settling Legal Disputes – New Jersey lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $5,000.
 Evictions are not allowed in small claims.
-The statute of limitations for contract disputes like landlord-tenant issues is six years.
+The statute of limitations for most landlord-tenant issues is six years.

 To learn more about landlord tenant laws in New Jersey, click here.